muhammadzesshanshafqat/codealong/README.md

-This is a text file
+This is a text file.
+And these are the changes I made.